The Albanian language has 27 different words to describe the shape of moustaches.

 Never put anything on paper, my boy, and never trust a man with a small black moustache.

-Four months after conception human fetuses grow tiny moustaches.
+Four months after conception human foetuses grow tiny moustaches.

 In Bombay it was once a capital offence to paint a moustache on a sleeping woman.